mostafa-asg/hugo/content/posts/docker-swarm-golang-services-stack-deploy.md

 ID            NAME        IMAGE       NODE   DESIRED STATE  CURRENT STATE          ERROR  PORTS u28ffx31hzpw  registry.1  registry:2  node2  Running        Running 7 seconds ago
 ```
-Make sure that **CURRENT STATE** is running.After that push the images to this registry:
+Make sure that **CURRENT STATE** is 'Running'.
+After that push the images to this registry:
 ```
 docker push localhost:5000/backend:1
 docker push localhost:5000/frontend:1
 ```
 In this state you are sure that each node can access this repository to pull the images.
 How? because we ran this registry as a service on swarm mode, all requests on port 5000
 on each node will be redirected to this registry service using [Swarm routing mesh](https://docs.docker.com/engine/swarm/ingress/).
-### Docker Compose
+## Docker Compose
-I want *backend* service only visible to *frontend* service and users cannot directly interact with them.I want users interact only with *frontend* service, so I publish the frontend service port, but I do not publish *backend* service port.
-To make *backend* service visible to *frontend* service, I use **depends_on** keyword in docker compose.
 Create a file called *compose.yml* with these lines:
 ```
 version: '3'